Skip to content

 • Our school’s mental health providers and administrators are trained on and review District suicide risk intervention guidelines annually with support from Jordan District’s Student Services Team.

-• Columbia holds weekly behavior team meetings (every Tuesday, from 8:30-9:00am).
-This team includes the school psychologist, social worker, and at least one administrator.
-Teachers are also welcome to attend these meetings, or, they can communicate needs/concerns to one of the above-mentioned team members prior to the meeting.
+• Columbia holds weekly behavior team meetings (every Tuesday, from 9:30-10:00 AM) and monthly mental health team meetings (first Wednesday, 10:00-11:00) This team includes the school psychologist, school counselor, and at least one administrator.
+Teachers are also welcome to attend these meetings, or, they can communicate needs/concerns to one of the above-mentioned team members prior to the meeting(s).

 • Regular content monitoring while students utilize Chromebooks.